Educational Objectives (PGY 3-5)

 - Demonstrate a thorough knowledge of applied neuroanatomy in the context of neuropathology (gross and microscopic)

-- Discuss the general pathophysiological processes of the major neurological diseases: including neoplasia, cerebrovascular disease, traumatic nervous injury and infections.
+- Understand the general pathophysiological processes of the major neurological diseases: including neoplasia, cerebrovascular disease, traumatic nervous injury and infections.

-- Discuss the gross anatomical pathology of neurological disease, and in particular those with surgical implications (neoplasia, vascular disease and trauma)
+- Develop familiarity with the gross anatomical pathology of neurological disease and in particular those with surgical implications (neoplasia, vascular disease and trauma)

-- Discuss the microscopic pathology of neurologic conditions specifically related to neurosurgical practice.
+- Develop familiarity with the microscopic pathology of neurologic conditions specifically related to neurosurgical practice.

 - Demonstrate a knowledge of diagnostic criteria and interpretation of smear cytology.

 - Discuss the major cellular, genetic and molecular biologic processes important for the understanding of neurosurgical diseases. (e.g. apoptosis, chromosomal anomalies in neoplasia, tumor markers, pathophysiology of ischemic disease, etc.)

 - Effectively communicate results of neuropathological assessment with referring physician verbally (in the context of intra-operative consultation/frozen sections) and in the written form.